Weather | Futures | DTN Ag Headlines | Market News | Livestock | Cattle News | Feeder Cattle News | Dairy News | Portfolio

 Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

-Corn, Soybean, Wheat Futures Lower at Midday Friday
+Corn, Soybean Futures Lower at Midday Monday; Wheat Flat-Lower

-to 9 cents lower; wheat futures are 4 cents lower to 2 cents higher.
+to 9 cents lower; wheat futures are flat to 6 cents lower.

 David M. Fiala